colebrookson/marine-pop-ecol/assignments/paper-discussions.md

 ---
-permalink: /assignments/guest-speakers/
+permalink: /assignments/paper-disscussions/
 layout: single
-title: Guest Speakers Questions & Quiz
+title: Student-led Paper Discussions
 author_profile: false
-excerpt: "Throughout the course, a series of guest speakers will join the class to give talks on their research, their jobs, and how they think about science"
+excerpt: "Each student will, as a member of a group, be responsible for a deep reading and leading the discussion of one paper at some point in the course"
 header:
     overlay_image: /assets/images/papers.png
     overlay_filter: 0.5